 The residents of Barton and Pawnee counties did it again, and then some.

-United Way of Central Kansas Executive Director Julie Bugner Smith announced to her board members and campaign co-chairs Wednesday, and everyone who would listen, that the 2015 fundraising drive had met and surpassed its goal.
+United Way of Central Kansas Executive Director Julie Smith announced this past week that the 2017 fundraising drive had met its goal.

-Smith has always said how impressed with the compassion of area residents.
+Smith has always said how impressed she is with the compassion of area residents.
 This campaign is just another example of how we can come together to help our own.